In This Article

 How to Use It

 Magnesium can be used in a multitude of ways since it's available in various forms.
-Rebecca Killian mentioned that it can be found in three different formulations—magnesium hydroxide, magnesium PCA, and magnesium carbonate.
+Killian mentioned that it can be found in three different formulations—magnesium hydroxide, magnesium PCA, and magnesium carbonate.
 For clarification, magnesium hydroxide is found in Milk of Magnesia, which is an antacid and laxative, magnesium PCA is a humectant, and magnesium carbonate is a mineral salt that is used for balancing PH within the skin.

 The Best Products With Magnesium